TheDataAreClean/cube/content/project/foss/index.md

 - Report
 date: "2020-01-12"
 draft: false
-excerpt: A chronicle of the evolution of the Free and Open Source Software (FOSS) in India.
-Identifying key stakeholders, list out their challenges & recommendations to build a healthy ecosystem.
+excerpt: A chronicle of the evolution of the Free and Open Source Software (FOSS) ecosystem in India.
+Identifying key stakeholders, their challenges & recommendations to support the growth of a healthy community.
 layout: single
 links:
 - icon: door-open